 At Witley, we operate an 'open door' policy, encouraging parents /carers to get involved in their child's education.
 Some of the ways that you can get involved are:

 - attending our open days;

 - attending class assemblies;

 - joining our FWS Friends of Witley School;

-- supporting and attending FWS events, such as sleepy storytime, summer fair;
+- supporting and attending FWS events

 - attending parents' evenings;

 - volunteer reading;

 - escorting pupils on educational visits.